-Pit bull has gained nearly 30 pounds since rescue
+Shih Tzu has gained nearly three pounds since rescue

 ASPCA Media Contact

-NEW YORK—Humane Law Enforcement (HLE) agents of the ASPCA® (The American Society for the Prevention of Cruelty to Animals®) today arrested Brooklyn resident Leedell Walker for allegedly neglecting and starving his three-year-old male pit bull, named Drew.
+NEW YORK—Humane Law Enforcement (HLE) agents of the ASPCA® (American Society for the Prevention of Cruelty to Animals®) arrested Brooklyn resident Nicole Dennis on Saturday for allegedly neglecting and starving her one-year-old female Shih Tzu, named Dora.

-Walker, 57, was arrested by ASPCA Special Agent Bradley English.
-He was charged with one count of misdemeanor animal cruelty.
-If convicted, he faces up to one year in jail and/or a $1,000 fine.
-Walker is due in Kings County Criminal Court on June 11.
+Dennis, 32, was arrested by ASPCA Special Agent John Akdikmen.
+She was charged with one count of misdemeanor animal cruelty.
+If convicted, she faces up to one year in jail and/or a $1,000 fine.
+Dennis is due in Kings County Criminal Court on March 5.

 To report animal cruelty in New York City, contact the ASPCA’s Humane Law Enforcement department at (212) 876-7700, ext.
 4450 or email@example.com.